Hopeless MS patient healthy

 c) and within the same segment, the purely neural factor of the pressure exerted by the erupting wisdom teeth.

-These factors potentiate (fuel) each other in their pathological influence upon the "segment spine".
+These factors potentiate (fuel) each other in their pathological influence upon the "spine segment".

-As in many cases under his care and considering the seriousness of the patient's state (he could only be carried and during treatment had to be held), before surgical intervention the dentist sought to confirm that the pathological zones and the boy's serious state were in fact causally connected.
+As in many cases under his care and considering the seriousness of the patient's state (he could only be carried and had to be held during treatment), before surgical intervention the dentist sought to confirm that the pathological zones and the boy's serious state were in fact causally connected.

 Using a fine needle, a few drops of Impletol were injected into the tonsils and beside the retained root to observe the patient's reactions to confirm (or exclude) that his was indeed a "focal illness".